Only around 8% of the plants found in UK gardens are trees and just 18% are shrubs. But trees and shrubs are vital for our garden ecosystems, through:

 Privet shrubs are a great source of berries for various bird species, whilst its flowers are popular with the small tortoiseshell butterfly.
 Caterpillars of the privet hawk moth also feed on the leaves.

-Firethorn shrubs are a fantastic for bees and butterflies with their flowers in the late spring and summer.
+Firethorn shrubs are fantastic for bees and butterflies with their flowers in the late spring and summer.
 Their bright berries in the autumn and winter attract blackbirds in particular.

 This shrub can be grown free-standing, trained against a wall or fence, or can form part of an evergreen hedge.